-The Missouri State Museum, which is part of the Missouri State Park system, is located on the first floor of the Missouri State Capitol.
-Programs will take place in the museum classroom, which is located in the History Hall (east wing).
-For more information, contact the museum at 573-751-2854.
-For information on state parks and historic sites, visit mostateparks.com.
+Sam A. Baker State Park is located on Highway 143 about four miles north of Patterson.
+For more information about the event, contact the park at 573-856-4411.
+For more information on state parks and historic sites, visit mostateparks.com.
 Missouri State Parks is a division of the Missouri Department of Natural Resources.

 Celebrating 40 years of taking care of Missouri’s natural resources.
 To learn more visit www.dnr.mo.gov.